andrebask/thesis/09 - chapter4.md

 ### Code size
 The creation of fragments will introduce a number of extra code.
 Although the overhead should be small, there will be an increase in code size proportional to the number of code fragments.

 Code instrumentation introduces a number of `try/catch` blocks.
 This will also increase code size proportional to the number of code fragments.
+Chapter 6 will present an estimate of the code size increase.

 ### Integration
 Given that the code transformation needed to support continuations adds a overhead to the compilation process and the generated bytecode, it is necessary to implement A-normalization and instrumentation as optional passes, that can be enabled only when we want to use `call/cc`.
 This adds the challenge of integrating such a global transformation in Kawa, avoiding to make too many changes to the compiler.